praveek/launch.en/help/extension-reference/web/aem-asset-insights/aem-asset-insights.md

 1. Navigate to a page that contains AEM assets.

-1. Click one of the Assets.
+1. Select one of the Assets.

-In the resulting Analytics image request (from the next page), if `a.assets.idlist` has the Asset IDs on the destination page and `a.assets.clickedid` has the Asset ID of the asset that was clicked on the originating page, the rule is working correctly.
+In the resulting Analytics image request (from the next page), if `a.assets.idlist` has the Asset IDs on the destination page and `a.assets.clickedid` has the Asset ID of the asset that was selected on the originating page, the rule is working correctly.

-If `a.assets.clickedid` is not in the image request, it's mostly likely because the Asset that was clicked did not have [Asset Insights](https://docs.adobe.com/content/help/en/experience-manager-65/assets/managing/touch-ui-configuring-asset-insights.html) enabled in AEM.
+If `a.assets.clickedid` is not in the image request, it's mostly likely because the Asset that was selected did not have [Asset Insights](https://docs.adobe.com/content/help/en/experience-manager-65/assets/managing/touch-ui-configuring-asset-insights.html) enabled in AEM.

 **Clicks with no destination**

 1. Navigate to a page that contains at least one AEM asset that has no destination (no `href` attribute).

-1. Click that asset.
+1. Select that asset.

 In the resulting Analytics image request, if `a.assets.clickedid` has the Asset ID, the rule is working correctly.

-If `a.assets.clickedid` is not in the image request, it's mostly likely because the asset that was clicked did not have [Asset Insights](https://docs.adobe.com/content/help/en/experience-manager-65/assets/managing/touch-ui-configuring-asset-insights.html) enabled in AEM.
+If `a.assets.clickedid` is not in the image request, it's mostly likely because the asset that was selected did not have [Asset Insights](https://docs.adobe.com/content/help/en/experience-manager-65/assets/managing/touch-ui-configuring-asset-insights.html) enabled in AEM.